moodle/devdocs/docs/guides/moodleapp/development/custom-push-notifications.md

   - `tokenpluginfile` (string): Token to view the icon if needed.
   - `extendedtext` (string).
 An extended text (HTML), opened in popup when clicked.
   - `appurl` (string): When notification is clicked, open this URL.
 It has preference over `contexturl` but it will be ignored if `extendedtext` is set.
-  - `appurlopenin` (string): Where to open the previous URL ‘browser’, ‘in-app’ or any other value.
+  - `appurlopenin` (string): Where to open the previous URL 'browser', 'in-app' or any other value.

 ### Sample CURL requests